SmartUp-Chile/smartup-interoperability/README.md

   https://www.smartup.lat/agente/[AGENT_ID]?[PARAMETER_1]=[VALUE_1]&[PARAMETER_2]=[VALUE_2]
 ```

+### Custom Design Mode

+**Custom Design Mode** is a feature that allows you to customize the appearance of the SmartUp Agent, light and dark mode, using SmartUp Interoperability features.

 ### Custom CSS

 **Custom CSS** is a feature that allows you to customize the appearance of the SmartUp Agent component from any website, using SmartUp Interoperability features.